For a copy of the press release, please visit our Press page.

-As of March 1st, the San Francisco SPCA and Pets Unlimited will merge, creating a centralized animal care nonprofit that will significantly increase organizational resources and enhance operations for the benefit of animals in the San Francisco Bay Area.
-These two like minded organizations are both nonprofits with a mission to treat and save animals, and by joining together will better serve the community.
+On March 1st, the San Francisco SPCA and Pets Unlimited merged, creating a centralized animal care nonprofit that significantly increases organizational resources and enhances operations for the benefit of animals in the San Francisco Bay Area.

 Key benefits of the merger include: